Important Announcements will be here.

 How to apply

-Programs available include supplemental nutrition programs, health coverage, and monetary assistance.
+Programs available include supplemental nutritional programs, health coverage, and monetary assistance.
 Families or individuals in need of assistance must submit an application.
 There are several ways to apply:

-- Online – Applications can be filed electronically at the following links:
+- Applications can be filed out electronically at the following links:

-- CalFresh, Health Coverage, and/or CalWORKs (cash aid): BenefitsCal.com
+- CalFresh, Health Coverage, CalWORKs, RCA, and/or TCVAP:

 211 connects you to expert, caring help.